Bacon-Wrapped Hot Dogs with Fire-Eater Dog Sauce

 Strawberry Chipotle BBQ Sauce

 I cannot wait to use this strawberry chipotle BBQ sauce on smoked pulled pork.
 Though I think the sauce would be great on anything smoked or grilled, I feel nothing can touch its greatness on pork.
 There’s something about strawberry and pork.
 Delicious!
+This is a really great twist on a traditional BBQ sauce!

 Also try my southwestern BBQ sauce.